leeway64/LWWordCounter/README.md

 words.
 Finally, LWWordCounter serializes this summary into either [UBJSON](https://ubjson.org/) or [BSON](https://bsonspec.org/).

 The `Deserializer` Python class is provided to deserialize this summary data.
+For more information on the `Deserializer`, refer to [this page](doc/deserializer_documentation.mediawiki).

 ## Installation